 i.e Paramedics, (HCPC Registered) or IHCD Ambulance Technicians with advanced NHS certified competences that

 match the FPHC PHEM skills framework profile for grade (Adv Ambulance Practitioner - Trust Dependent)

 All level G registrants must have evidence of a minimum of 1500hrs clinical signoff.

 H - Advanced registered health care professionals working as a pre hospital critical care practitioner.

 i.e Critical care paramedics, pre-hospital Doctors, BASIC members - must also be registrants of HCPC, GMC or NMC.

 FREC Level 5, must have done a minimum of 750 clinical hours, Trainee's will be given the grade below their FREC Level, until the clinical hours have been completed, This also applies to those IHCD Ambulance Aid and AAP students.

 Full Registrant at grade F to H are also eligile to be invited for Fellowship of the UKREMT

 To apply for Fellowship of the UKREMT you must meet the following critieria:

-* Be a full registered member at Level 2 of the UKREMT.
+* Be a full registered member of the UKREMT.